Departmental Facilities

 Course description: This course involves a clinical placement completed in the academic setting in collaboration with a community partner where students will develop plans for a community or population health intervention that is based on or includes plans for a quality assurance or quality improvement evaluation.

-PREREQUISITES: PT 884
+PREREQUISITES: successful completion of PT 884

 PT 898 Critical Enquiry Project